webpagepro/react-inbox/README.md

 And will appear bold

 <b>Deleting Messages</b><br>
-Users is able to delete selected messages
+Users is able to delete selected messages:

 When a user selects messages<br>
-And presses "Delete" (the Trash icon)<br>
+And presses "Delete" (the Trash icon)
 Then each selected message is removed from the list<br>
 And the unread count is updated<br>
 And "Select All" button will update